 • If you can manage to pay your credit card on time and in full, you won’t owe any interest charges.
 So those purchases you put on your card won’t cost anything in interest.

-A sober truth: Americans dole out an average of $120 billion in credit card interest fees a year.
+A sober truth: Americans dole out more than $120 billion in credit card interest a year.
 Paying off your balance in full each cycle puts your share of that money back into your pocket.

 Why You Should Pay Your Credit Card Early